Improving Lives by Changing Smiles

 I decided to become an orthodontist when I was in braces as a teenager.
-I graduated from dental school in 1994 and completed my orthodontic residency in 1997, so I have been practicing for over 20 years and love it more than ever.
+I graduated from dental school in 1994 and completed my orthodontic residency in 1997, so I have been practicing for 25 years and love it more than ever.
 Every time I see my orthodontist at the national meetings, I thank him for inspiring me to pursue a career that has made me so happy.

 Education and Continuing Education

 Orthodontics is a constantly changing specialty.
 Different techniques, technologies, and materials all mean more options and stronger outcomes for my patients.
 I attend local, state, and national orthodontic meetings, to learn about the best and newest treatments.
-At these gatherings I’m also able to talk with colleagues about their experiences and we learn from one another.
+At these gatherings, I’m also able to talk with colleagues about their experiences and we learn from one another.